 Its ISO code is AW.

 Aruba has a mean elevation of 0 m above sea level.
-Its lowest elevation is Caribbean Sea.
-Its highest elevation is Ceru Jamanota which is 188m above tall.

 It has a tropical marine climate with little variation.
 It is characterized by flat land with few hills and little vegetation.

 Aruba has a population of 113,648 making it the 188th largest in the world.
 Most of the country lives in the major cities of Oranjestad and San Nicolaas.